valentine-dev/aws-cloudformation/README.md

 # aws-cloudformation
 Here are some of the AWS CloudFormation templates I created.
+Please use them freely.

 ## Valentine Wu, MSc in Computing Science
 Application Architect / Software Engineer, Certified Professional in: